Nolo001-Aha/ff2_boss_viewer/README.md

 **Providing boss images:**
 Create .png images of your bosses and upload them to /configs/web/bosses/images.
-Take placeholder.png dimensions as an example to having different image sizes.
+Take placeholder.png dimensions as an example to avoid having different image sizes.

 **Live example:**
 http://95.172.92.47:27015/bosses/